Post Banner Image

 Gateway Arch – St. Louis, Missouri

-The Gateway Arch is more than just a familiar landmark on the St. Louis skyline — it’s a monument steeped in U.S. history.
+The Gateway Arch is not only one of the most recognizable landmarks in the Midwest, but it’s also a monument steeped in U.S. history.
 Formerly known as the Jefferson National Expansion Memorial, the Gateway Arch was built in 1963 to honor Thomas Jefferson and his vision of Westward Expansion.
 To this day, it remains the tallest monument in the U.S.

 Jefferson, who negotiated the Louisiana Purchase in 1803, hoped to create a nation that stretched from coast to coast.
 The shape of the arch — designed by famed architect Eero Saarinen — represents the door to the west and the completion of Jefferson’s vision.